sigstore/sigstore/pkg/signature/kms/cliplugin/README.md

 ### Implementation

 Plugin authors must implement the `kms.SignerVerifier` interface methods in their chosen language.
-Each method will invoke your program once, and the reponse will be parsed from stdout.
+Each method will invoke your program once, and the response will be parsed from stdout.

 Exit status is ignored.
 Your program's stderr will be redirected to the main program, and errors you wish to return must be serialized in `PluginResp.ErrorMessage` in stdout.